mark-watson/PythonAIBook/manuscript/openknowledge_format.md

 * **Diffable:** Because it consists of plain-text markdown, changes can be reviewed, tracked, and merged using standard version control like Git.
 * **Portable:** There is no schema registry, database, or SDK dependency.
 If you can `git clone` or zip a directory, you can share an OKF knowledge bundle.

-An OKF repository is organized into a **Knowledge Bundle**—a self-contained, hierarchical collection of knowledge documents representing *concepts*.
+An OKF repository is organized into a **Knowledge Bundle**, a self-contained, hierarchical collection of knowledge documents representing *concepts*.
 A concept can describe anything: a database table, an API endpoint, a financial KPI metric, or an operational playbook.

 ## Sample Knowledge Bundle Structure